plane-paper/WatIsLife-Discord/README.md

     Obviously, while replacing Your_Token with your actual token.
 You can delete the previously saved token now if you wish.
 5. Go back to discord developer portal and select "OAuth2", scroll to the URL generator, configure as needed, and copy the URL to your browser, then just select the server you want to invite the bot to.
 6. Launch main.py on your local computer.
 Note your computer **must be connected to the internet**.
 7. Done!
 Notice, for the bot to be online and responding, main.py must be running on some internet-connected computer.
+Alternatively, run the prorgram on a microcomputer like a [RaspPi](https://www.raspberrypi.com/documentation/computers/os.html)

 ## Cloning and Additional Development
 I really struggle to believe that this thing can be used in other projects, but if you wish, clone away.